 The following is a short summary of our business.
-You should carefully read the "Risk Factors" section of this prospectus and our Annual Report on Form 10-K, as amended, for the year ended December 31, 2000 for more information on our business and the risks involved in investing in our stock.
+You should carefully read the "Risk Factors" section of this prospectus and the documents incorporated by reference in this prospectus for more information on our business and the risks involved in investing in our stock.
 In addition to the historical information contained in this prospectus, this prospectus contains forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act that involve risks and uncertainties.
 Our actual results could differ materially from our expectations.
 Factors that could cause or contribute to such differences are discussed in "Risk Factors" beginning at page 6 of this prospectus and in "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Business" in our Annual Report on Form 10-K, as amended.

-We develop advanced drug delivery and formulation solutions for the biopharmaceutical industry.
-We are focused on two main opportunities: improved delivery of macromolecules, including peptides and proteins, and improved performance of drug powders and other formulations.
-To fulfill these needs, we are developing several technology platforms.
-The first uses inhaleable solutions to deliver a range of drugs, including peptides, proteins and small molecules, for treatment of systemic and respiratory diseases.
-A second technology uses supercritical fluids processing to engineer pharmaceutical particles for multiple types of drug delivery.
-The third technology, advanced PEGylation, is designed to enhance the delivery performance of most major drug classes, including macromolecules such as peptides and proteins, small molecules, and other drugs.
-We currently have or are developing 20 drugs and one diagnostic agent using our technologies that are either approved for use, in the process of being reviewed for approval by the appropriate regulatory agency, or in clinical trials.
+We develop advanced approaches for drug delivery and drug formulation for the biopharmaceutical industry.
+We are focused on two main opportunities: improved delivery of drug compounds and improved performance of drug powders and other formulations.
+To fulfill these needs, we are developing several technologies.
+The first enables inhalation for delivery of a range of drugs, including peptides, a protein derivative, proteins and small molecules, for treatment of systemic and respiratory diseases.
+A second technology uses a proprietary processing method known as supercritical fluids processing to develop drug formulations for multiple types of drug delivery.
+The third technology, advanced PEGylation, is designed to enhance the efficacy and performance of most major drug classes, including large sized molecular compounds, or macromolecules, such as peptides and proteins, smaller sized molecular compounds, and other drugs.
+We currently have or are developing 20 therapeutic drugs and one compound used as a diagnostic agent incorporating our technologies that are either approved for use, in the process of being reviewed for approval by the appropriate regulatory agency, or in clinical trials.